 The Little Squares of Life

 In The Little Squares of Life, what do you see?
 I see skinny people with flawless makeup (the women anyway).
 Also, I see homemade meals and clean, organized houses.
-Pets that can speak 3 languages and never need walking because they can use the toilet.
-Little humans wearing matching clothes and never shed a tear or throw a royal fit.
+Pets can speak three languages and never need walking because they can use the toilet.
+Little humans wearing matching clothes never shed a tear or throw a royal fit.
 They are always smiling with their perfectly cut hair.

 What I See